Republished: 22 June 2020

 3. Problem Solve

 Get involved in your problem.
 When we’re feeling negative, it’s easy to hide our heads in the sand.
-However, actually engaging in the problem and finding solutions or alternatives can help you cope better and move forward in your journey.
+However, actually engaging in the problem and finding solutions or alternatives can help you with coping during infertility and moving forward in your journey.

 This again comes back to optimism as you need to be feeling well to be thinking clearly so get your positive pants on and get in there and make that phone call, research that alternative or speak out to a relative that’s upsetting you.